 Comprehensive health care reform legislation – the Affordable Care Act – was passed in 2010.
 The law prohibits abusive practices that previously kept health care out of reach for millions of Americans, like denying coverage to individuals with pre-existing conditions.
 The law also provides coverage for preventive services, helps seniors pay for prescription drugs by closing the gap in prescription drug coverage known as the "donut hole," and allows young people to stay on their parents' plans until they are 26 years old.

-At the same time as we advocate for more comprehensive and affordable health care, we must not repeal the Affordable Care Act’s protections and make sure critical federal programs like Medicare and Medicaid remain strong.
+To truly reach universal healthcare, we must expand access.
+One way to expand access and bring down costs is through a public option.
+I have cosponsored bills that expand both Medicare and Medicaid.
+At the same time as we advocate for universal health care, we must protect the Affordable Care Act’s protections and make sure critical federal programs like Medicare and Medicaid remain strong.
 I will continue to fight for affordable, high-quality health care that the families across our state and country deserve, including in rural communities that face unique health care challenges.
 Ensuring rural communities have access to health care not only keeps people healthy, but also boosts worker productivity, improves quality of life, and drives economic growth.

 As Minnesota's U.S. Senator, I will continue to focus on these health care priorities:

-- Making healthcare more affordable and accessible.
-In addition to addressing skyrocketing prescription drug prices, we must address other factors that lead to increased healthcare costs, including by reducing costs for consumers in the individual marketplace and continuing to implement delivery system reforms.
+- Making healthcare universal and more affordable.
+I believe we need universal healthcare, and support many proposals that would help us reach that goal, including supporting a public option and cosponsoring bills that expand Medicare and Medicaid.
+We must also address factors that lead to increased healthcare costs, including by reducing costs for consumers in the individual marketplace and continuing to implement delivery system reforms.
 We must provide cost sharing reductions to lower out-of-pocket healthcare costs like copays and deductibles and make it easier for states to enact reinsurance programs like Minnesota’s.
 Reinsurance protects against premiums going up for everyone due to a small number of patients with extremely high healthcare costs—especially in rural markets.
-We should also advocate for expanding existing programs to cover more people.
 Our goal should be simple: Every American deserves affordable, high-quality health care.

 - Preserving access to health care in rural areas.
 Our rural communities face unique healthcare challenges.
 Rural health care facilities often operate on extremely small margins and have a much harder time recruiting and retaining highly skilled medical practitioners.
 Preserving and strengthening access to quality health care in rural areas is crucial to the success and prosperity of our state.